GabDug/sync-pre-commit-lock/README.md

 ## Usage

-Once installed, and optionally configured, the plugin usage should be transparent, and trigger when you run applicable PDM or Poetry commands.
+Once installed, and optionally configured, the plugin usage should be transparent, and trigger when you run applicable PDM or Poetry commands, like `pdm lock`, or `poetry lock`.

 There should be a message in the output, when the sync or install or pre-commit is triggered.